 No, you won’t need an entrance ticket just to walk around the town.
 But if you want to learn some history about Qibao, you can buy a ticket at a small ticket booth on Hengli Road.
 It allows you to enter several historic buildings.
 The ticket only costs 20RMB.

 Some people say Shanghai Qibao Old Town is too small, and there’s nothing to see.
 I disagree.
 I like its quaintness, and there are several things you can do in Qibao.
-It was perfect for us since other attractions were full with people during the holidays.
+It was perfect for us since other attractions were full of people during the holidays.

 Below are some of the things I found the most compelling when we were in Shanghai Qibao Old Town: